darshit-shah/smartfilter/README.md

 ```

+### How To?

+node-cross-filter is build on message passing mechanism.
+This means whatever you want to do you only need to call single service "requestCrossfilterService".
+This service will accept "options" as first parameter and "callback_method" as second parameter.
+It will identify what to do from "options" which you have provided and once it is done, it will call "callback_method" which will have output.

-#### Methods
+#### Connect

-For methods also we have only single method requestCrossfilterService which will take options as input and will get output in callback function.

-##### Setup

-First of all you have to configure setup info which includes table name and database configurations.
-Here is a sample code to connect "Stock" table of mysql database
+First of all you have to connect to a specific table of your database.
+To enable this, you need to pass database configuration and table name.

+Here is a sample code to connect to "Stock" table of given mysql database.

 ```js